anylots/siwe-web/README.md

-# AD3Hub
+# siwe web

-This repository contains a sample project that you can play campaign;
+This repository contains a sample project that you can use siwe on frontend;

 ## How to deploy